Information for International Applicants

 Which common mistake should I avoid?

-If you already received the recognition of your professional qualification („Anerkennung“, „Approbation“) by German authorities, please present it as the most important information at the very beginning of your application!
-We receive many applications from international applicants who can’t present their recognition documents, yet.
+We receive many applications from international candidates who can’t present their recognition documents, yet.
 So if you hide them somewhere in the back of your application, we will tend to believe that you can’t present them, either.
-Don’t start your C.V. or letter of motivation with information about your school education or your professional experiences in your home country, but with the very clear hint for us, that you can present your recognition documents by German authorities.
+Don’t start your C.V. or letter of motivation with information about your school education or your professional experiences in your home country or with the story of your migration, but with the very clear hint for us, that you can present your recognition documents by German authorities.

 Do you offer preliminary contracts?

-German authorities (e. g. „LaGeSo Berlin“) might notify you that you need a preliminary contract in order for them to approve your professional qualification.
 We can help you with a document stating our interest in seeing your application and considering your employment.
 In most cases this will be sufficient for the authorities and they will process your request.
 Please, ask for this document at bewerbung@drk-kliniken-berlin.de.

 However, this is not a firm commitment that we will offer you a job.
 And it is not a preliminary contract.
 We will still have to check and process your application.